GitHub Actions

 Use standard GitHub Actions for ECR

-Using the official AWS ECR Actions, you will be able to login, build, push & logout your Docker images to AWS ECR.
+Using the official AWS ECR Actions, you will be able to login, build, push & logout your Docker images on AWS ECR.

 1